hmcts/cnp-module-postgres/README.md

 #DB_USER="DTS\ Platform\ Operations\ SC@rpe-draft-store-prod" # operations team administrative access

 psql "sslmode=require host=${POSTGRES_HOST} dbname=${DB_NAME} user=${DB_USER}"
+# note: some users have experienced caching issues with their AAD token:
+# psql: error: FATAL:  Azure AD access token not valid for role DTS JIT Access send-letter DB Reader SC (does not contain group ID c9e865ee-bc88-40d9-a5c1-23831f0ce255)
+# the fix is to clear the cache and login again: rm -rf ~/.azure && az login
 ```

 _Note: it's also possible to tunnel the connection to your own machine and use other tools to log in, IntelliJ database tools works, pgAdmin doesn't due to a hardcoded password length limit._